stevenleeg/campusdish_api/README.md

 **The base URL for all endpoints is `http://dining.stevegattuso.me`.**

+**Mocking:** If you're working on an application and would like testing data to work with (that isn't affected by dining halls being closed), append `?debug=1` to the end of endpoints to get mocked data.
+Currently the dining hall and schedule endpoints support this flag.

 ## `/v0/dining_hall/<dining_hall>/<meal>`
 Returns a menu for the given dining hall at the given meal time.